evolvedbinary/jni-benchmarks/README.md

 ## JNI Array Passing Benchmarks

-The code contrasts six different approaches to passing an array of complex objects from C++ into Java.
+The code contrasts several different approaches to passing an array of complex objects from C++ into Java.
 This can be done as either 2 independent arrays (one for each complex object property), or as an array of tuple objects holding the values.
 Allocation can be done in either C++ or Java.
 Such a scenario is common when writing a Java API wrapper for an existing C++ project.
 NOTE: The C++ JNI code includes appropriate error checking, as the code has to be correct as well as performant!

 The complex object in Java looks like: